shachar1236/CTF-Things/README.md

 ## [Beeceptor](https://beeceptor.com/)
 ```
-A website where you can create a mock api that can act as your server and recive requests.
+A website where you can create a mock api that can act as your server and recive requests, very good for SSRFs!
 ```

 -----------------------